BaptisteHiggs/WorkflowAnalysis/AMPColouring/Colouring.md

 ![Missing Image](/AMPColouring/Images/FoldersNamed.PNG)

-3. In photoshop, a layer above another in the panel on the right is 'above' in the actual image.
+11. In photoshop, a layer above another in the panel on the right is 'above' in the actual image.
 Ensure that the folders (and their layers) are in an appropriate order, such as the following:

 ![Missing Image](/AMPColouring/Images/FoldersOrdered.png)

-4. Since
+12. Create another folder

+13. The file should now be set up correctly for editing the colouring and adding the plants.

-## Edit colouring and add plants
+## Editing colouring

 1. ..

+## Adding plants

+1. Create a new folder, naming it 'plants' (or similar that follows your naming scheme).

+***Edit from here on, the following is basically placeholder:***

+2. Find the plants.

-2. Put plants where they'd look nice.
+3. Put plants where they'd look nice.

 ## Export from photoshop